 Ian, our Chair

 Ian is one of the founding fathers of The Friends of Norbury Hall Park.
-A local Norbury resident for nearly 30 years, he is well-known locally as he is the driving force behind SERA (Scots Estate Norbury Residents’ Association) and was instrumental in the creation of the Love Norbury initiative.
+A local Norbury resident for over 30 years, he is well-known locally as he is the driving force behind SERA (Scots Estate Norbury Residents’ Association) and was instrumental in the creation of the Love Norbury initiative.

 Natasha joined The Friends of Norbury Hall Park when she moved to the area from Streatham in 2018.
 With a young daughter, she was a little sad at how the local greenspaces were not fulfilling the needs of the local community.
 With a professional background in funding parks and greenspaces, she felt she could help release the untapped potential of Norbury Hall Park.
 She was delighted to discover others felt the same.